wadells/drone-fork-approval-extension/README.md

 ```

 ### Caveats
-`wadells/drone-fork-approval-extension` does not publish a `:latest` tag.
+`gravitational/drone-fork-approval-extension` does not publish a `:latest` tag.
-Choose a fixed version, or better yet, build and host a copy.
-Relying
+Choose a fixed version.
-on a 3rd party image repository for security of CI is not a great idea.

 This extension does not support HTTPS in its go configuration.
 Please
 put it behind [nginx](https://nginx.org/en/) or host the extension